David-Haim/concurrencpp/README.md

     /*
         Sets a value by constructing <<type>> from arguments... in-place.
         Makes the associated result object become ready - tasks waiting for it to become ready are unblocked.
-        Suspended tasks are resumed either inline or via the executor that was provided by calling result::await_via or result::resolve_via.
+        Suspended tasks are resumed inline.
         After this call, *this becomes empty.
         If *this is empty, a concurrencpp::errors::empty_result_promise exception is thrown.
     */